ernesto-elsaesser/WebArchiver/README.md

 The main method `WebArchiver.achive(...)` takes a URL and optionally a list of cookies.
 The archiver will download the main HTML document and all linked HTML, CSS, JavaScript (optionally) and image resources.
 All resources are then packed into a single `.webarchive` file.
 The archiver parallelizes HTTP requests, but works on a single serial queue to process the responses.

-A sample project that uses the WebArchiver to save web pages offline can be found here: https://github.com/ernesto-elsaesser/OfflineWebView
+A sample project that demostrates how to combine the WebArchiver with `WKWebView` can be found here: [OfflineWebView](https://github.com/ernesto-elsaesser/OfflineWebView)

 ## Installation